A Flexible Framework for Multi-Objective Bayesian Optimization using Random Scalarizations: Conclusion

 \section{Conclusion}

-In this paper we propose a BO algorithm for exploring specific parts of the Pareto front.
-We experimentally show that our algorithm can sample from a specific region of the Pareto front as is required in many applications, but is still flexible enough to sample from the whole Pareto front.
+In this paper we proposed a MOBO algorithm for efficient exploration of specific parts of the Pareto front.
+We experimentally showed that our algorithm can successfully sample from a specified region of the Pareto front as is required in many applications, but is still flexible enough to sample from the whole Pareto front.
 Furthermore, our algorithm is computationally cheap and scales linearly with the number of objectives.

-Our approach also lends itself to a notion of regret in the MO setting that also captures user preferences.
-We show that our algorithm achieves sub-linear regret.
-We experimentally show that our approach is successfully able to sample from the desired region and is superior to other baselines in terms of the aforementioned regret.
+Our approach also lends itself to a notion of regret in the MO setting that also captures user preferences; with the regret being high if not sampled from the specified region or sampled outside of it.
+We provided a theoretical proof of the fact that our algorithm achieves a zero regret in the limit under necessary regularity assumptions.
+We experimentally showed that our approach leads to a smaller or comparable regret compared to the baselines.